Integrate the MoPub SDK for iOS

 The MoPub Base SDK requires the following frameworks:

-For applications using Manual Reference Counting (MRC), you must tell the compiler to build the MoPub iOS SDK source files with ARC.
+For apps using Manual Reference Counting (MRC), tell the compiler to build the MoPub iOS SDK source files with ARC.
 This is easy to do and has no impact on your application:

 - Click on your application’s target, then click Build Settings.